billerickson/be-mega-menu/README.md

 The opening markup on mega menus is `<div class="mega-menu"><div class="wrap">`.
 This can be customized using the `be_mega_menu_opening_markup` filter.

+The mega menu content can be customized using the `ea_the_content` filter.
+[See this example](http://www.billerickson.net/code/duplicate-the_content-filters/) to duplicate the filters on `the_content`

 The closing markup on mega menus is `</div></div>`.
 This can be customized using the `be_mega_menu_closing_markup` filter.

 You can customize the post type arguments used to create the Mega Menu post type with the `be_mega_menu_post_type_args` filter.